rtbs-dev/text-data-spr22/homework/hw2-goals-approaches/ve68/readme.md

 ft_topic_model.visualize_topics_over_time(topics_over_time, top_n_topics=20)
 ```

+### Topics Over Time Discussion

+In this plot of trend lines, the top 20 topics, among the 1000, are displayed from the last 90s to now.
+These topics have the highest frequency, which I believe to mean the highest cumulative frequency over the entire time period.

+In the trends, there are three glaring spikes in the trends for the following topics: Sarpadian [Empire] in green, Necromancy in yellow, and the Kamigawa [Plane].
+According to these spikes, these topics became fairly common among flavor text of MTG cards.
+Since flavor text is optional to a card, I believe that these topics were fairly heavy lore, possibly due to popularity among MTG players.

+Beyond these topics, all other top topics do not breach a frequency value of 10.
+The only shared feature among these trend lines are that they seem to spike at different periods.
+Due to the number of topics, it is difficult to parse out exact topics and where they spike, but generally it seems that topics have not been as heavily skewed towards a single topic after the 2010s.

+It would be interesting to see a random draw of topics lines that included top topics, mid-topics, and bottom-topics for comparison.

++++

 ## Part 2: Supervised Classification

 Using only the `text` and `flavor_text` data, predict the color identity of cards: